Emergency Call

 How to Tell if Your Pet Has An Eye Infection

-When your pet needs immediate medical attention, whether due to an illness or accident, Waldorf Emergency Care in Waldorf, MD, is here any time, night or day, to take care of your pet.
+When your pet needs immediate medical attention, whether due to an illness or accident, Waldorf Emergency Care in Waldorf, is here any time, night or day, to take care of your pet.
 We also care about the general welfare of pets, and some general care issues may turn into urgent care issues if they are not addressed soon.
 Your pet cannot tell you what is wrong when they are in distress, so you have to know how to read the warning signs they display.
 With that in mind, we have put together a pet eye infection FAQ to help you read the signs.

 What is an eye infection?